awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-console-analysis.md

 ## Sentiment<a name="realtime-analysis-console-sentiment"></a>

 The **Sentiment** tab shows the dominant sentiment of the text\.
 Sentiment can be rated neutral, positive, negative, or mixed\.
 In this case, each sentiment has a confidence rating, providing an estimate by Amazon Comprehend for that sentiment being dominant\.
 For more information, see [Sentiment](how-sentiment.md)\.

-Real\-time analysis does not provide targeted sentiment\.
+**Note**
+Amazon Comprehend performs real\-time sentiment analysis on the first 500 characters of the input text and ignores any additional text in the input\.

 ![\[The Sentiment tab.\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/gs-console-sentiment.png)